Issues of Concern

 oPEP should start as soon as possible, ideally within 2 hours.
 It should not delay the initiation of oPEP while waiting for information or test results from the source patient.
 If oPEP started, and it is later determined by the source patient to be negative, then oPEP can discontinue, and no further evaluation or treatment is necessary.

 It recommends HIV testing of the source patient whenever possible.
 Voluntary testing of the source patient is required, and laws on consent for testing differ by state.
 A rapid test is mandatory where available.
 If the source patient reports a high-risk exposure within the preceding six weeks, some guidelines (though not the CDC) recommend HIV RNA assay.
 HIV RNA can test the patient for infection during the "window period," which is the time frame between contracting the virus and developing an antibody response.
 However, there have been no documented cases of transmission during this window period.
 The source patient may test for hepatitis C (HCV) RNA and hepatitis B (HBV) surface antigen.

 It should also advise patients on avoiding donation of plasma, blood, tissue, or semen until confirmatory negative testing.
-Besides avoiding unprotected sex and pregnancy, and in breastfeeding women, the recommendation is stopping it, especially after high-risk exposures.
+They should also avoid unprotected sex and pregnancy.
+Breastfeeding should be temporarily discontinued.
+Milk can be pumped and stored until testing confirms a noninfectious state.

 Pre-Exposure Prophylaxis (PrEP)

 In 2015, about 1.1 million people age 13 and older in the United States were living with HIV.
 The number of new HIV diagnoses in the United States in 2015 was 38,500, which has declined since 2010.
 Although rates are falling overall, rates of new HIV diagnosis in specific subpopulations are not following this trend.
 Black men (especially males having sex with males-MSM) have shown no change, and rates among Hispanic MSM are increasing.